-Bucks bounce back, defeat Magic 111-96 to tie series
+Bucks bounce back, beat Magic 111-96 in Game 2 to tie series

 LAKE BUENA VISTA, Fla.
-(AP) — Giannis Antetokounmpo had 28 points and 20 rebounds and the Milwaukee Bucks rode a fast start to beat the Orlando Magic 111-96 on Thursday and tie the Eastern Conference first-round series at a game apiece.
+(AP) — The Milwaukee Bucks still haven’t figured out how to slow down Nikola Vucevic.
+They did shut down his Orlando Magic teammates well enough to tie the Eastern Conference first-round series.

-The Bucks boasted the NBA’s best regular-season record at 56-17, but went 3-5 in the eight seeding games at Disney’s Wide World of Sports and opened the playoffs by losing 122-110 to Orlando.
+Giannis Antetokounmpo had 28 points and 20 rebounds and Milwaukee rode a fast start to beat the Magic 111-96 on Thursday night in Game 2.
+The victory came two days after the team that boasted the NBA’s best regular-season record opened the playoffs by losing 122-110 to Orlando.

+“There’s an urgency,” Antetokounmpo said.
+“I’m not going to say there’s a fear factor — I don’t think that — but you have to be urgent.”

 Milwaukee bounced back Thursday, building a 23-point lead in the first half, though Orlando got the margin down to nine in the fourth quarter.
+Orlando had no points in the paint for the entire first quarter and went nearly eight minutes without a basket during a first-half stretch.

+Antetokounmpo said Bucks coach Mike Budenholzer set the tone for Thursday’s game with the message he delivered during a film session.

+“He told us if we want to win and if we want to go far and if we want to be us, we’ve got to play defense, and we didn’t do that in the first game,” Antetokounmpo said.
+“I think everybody took that personally.
+Nobody liked that.
+Nobody wants to (hear) that he’s not playing hard enough, so I think whole team came out playing hard.
+Everybody was playing hard.”

 Brook Lopez scored 20 points and Pat Connaughton had 15 on 5-of-8 3-point shooting for Milwaukee.
 Eric Bledsoe had 13 points and Donte DiVincenzo added 11.

-Orlando had no points in the paint for the entire first quarter and went nearly eight minutes without a basket during a first-half stretch.

 After Vucevic made a jump shot to cut Milwaukee’s lead to four with 5:34 left in the first quarter, the Magic missed their next 13 field-goal attempts.
-Orlando wouldn’t make another basket and fell behind by 16 before Ross hit a jumper with 9:48 remaining until halftime.
+Orlando wouldn’t make another basket and fell behind by 16 before Terrence Ross hit a jumper with 9:48 remaining until halftime.

 But the Magic then missed their next six shots as the Bucks stretched their lead to 23.